The page has been translated by Gen AI.

 Figure.
 State Management Database Configuration

-We design the network considering fault occurrences, demand increase, and connections with other information systems and networks.
+We design the network considering failures, increasing demand, and connections with other information systems and networks.

 Design Principles

-1. To prepare for failures, configure a redundant network connection or choose a network that supports high availability.
+1. To prepare for failures, configure redundant network connections or choose a network that supports high availability.

 2. Design a network suitable for current and future information systems, taking into account the limited capacity of cloud services.

-3. When connecting to other information systems, design so that IP address ranges do not overlap, and preferably configure a hub-and-spoke topology.
+3. When connecting to other information systems, design to avoid overlapping IP address ranges, and preferably configure a hub-and-spoke topology.

 Diagram